ObjectIsAdvantag/sparkbot-starterkit/docs/BasicIntegrationSample.md

 # Basic example of Outgoing integration

-illustrates how to setup a Cisco Spark bot, and attached it to a Room as an Outgoing integration
+illustrates how to setup a Cisco Spark bot, and attached it to a Room as an Outgoing [integration](https://developer.ciscospark.com/integrations.html).

-Quick steps
+Quick steps:

 1. Run the example

-2. Expose your sparkbot to the internet
+2. Expose your bot to the internet

-3. Attach it to a spark room
+3. Attach your bot to a spark room

 4. Write a message in the room you attached you bot

 ## Run the example